Collapse of the Canadian Women's Hockey League: Shenzhen KRS Vanke Rays

-At the end of July 2019, the Shenzhen KRS Vanke Rays announced that they would continue operations, moving to the Zhenskaya Hockey League (ZhHL), becoming the eighth team in the Russian league.
-As the only completely independently-owned CWHL team and as affiliates of the men's HC Kunlun Red Star, of Kontinental Hockey League (KHL), the move was able to proceed without too much disruption to club affairs.
-Shenzen goaltender Noora Räty opted to continue playing with the team while also serving on the PWHPA board.
-Despite facing more overt sexism in Russia, several ex-CWHL players have spoken positively about the increased professionalism in the ZhHL, with Alex Carpenter stating that "When I think of this league, I think of little things that are normal for a professional athlete.
+At the end of July 2019, the Shenzhen KRS Vanke Rays announced that they would continue operations, moving to the Russian Zhenskaya Hockey League (ZhHL) and becoming the eighth team in the league.
+As the only completely independently owned CWHL team and as affiliates of the Kontinental Hockey League's HC Kunlun Red Star, the move was able to proceed without much disruption to club affairs.
+Shenzhen goaltender Noora Räty opted to continue playing with the team while also serving on the PWHPA board.
+Several ex-CWHL players spoke positively about increased professionalism in the ZhHL, with Alex Carpenter stating that "When I think of this league, I think of little things that are normal for a professional athlete.
 But nobody had done them for us in the past, so it doesn't seem normal."

 #FörFramtiden

-In August 2019, all 43 players selected to the Swedish national team camp ahead of the Five Nations announced that they would be striking in protest over a lack of support and financial compensation from the Swedish Ice Hockey Association.
+In August 2019, all 43 players selected to the Swedish national team camp ahead of the Five Nations tournament announced that they would be striking in protest over a lack of support and financial compensation from the Swedish Ice Hockey Association.
 The strike adopted the named #FörFramtiden (For the Future), with players releasing coordinated social media posts in a similar fashion to the #ForTheGame movement.
 After several months on strike, the players reached an agreement with the Association, and a year later, the players' union would negotiate the first-ever collective bargaining agreement between the players of the SDHL and the SDHL.

-In January 2020, Unionen released their first ever report on the state of working conditions between professional men's and women's players in Sweden.
+In January 2020, Unionen released their first report on the state of working conditions between professional men's and women's players in Sweden.
 The report found that the average top flight men's player is paid more than the combined salaries of an entire SDHL club, with only 7% of SDHL players feeling like they could earn a living from hockey and only 27% being satisfied with the conditions they faced in the sport.